 Located in the Nigatta prefecture, Myoko Kogen is a 3.5-hour train ride from Tokyo’s International Airports.
-There are nine resorts within a 45-minute drive of Myoko, but the four major resorts in Myoko – Akakura Onsen, Akakura Kanko, Ikenotaira and Suginohara – are centrally located in the heart of Myoko.
+There are nine resorts within a 45-minute drive of Myoko, but the four major resorts in Myoko Kogen – Akakura Onsen, Akakura Kanko, Ikenotaira and Suginohara – are centrally located in the heart of Myoko.

-The village of Akakura Onsen is the perfect place to stay as Akakura Onsen and Akakura Kanko ski resorts are within an easy walk to most of the accommodations and you can buy a lift pass for one or both.
-You can also catch a shuttle to Ikenotaira and Suginohara, the other two ski resorts located on Mt.
+The village of Akakura Onsen is the perfect place to stay as Akakura Onsen and Akakura Kanko ski resorts are an easy walk to most of the accommodations and you can buy a lift pass for one or both.
+You can also catch a shuttle to Ikenotaira and Suginohara, the other two ski resorts on Mt.
 Myoko.

 Akakura Onsen Ski Resort and its user-friendly terrain is the best resort for beginners or to get your legs back in action if you haven’t skied for a while.
 It is right next door to Akakura Kanko Ski Resort, which is a better option for an intermediate rider/ skier.
 Akakura Kanko has a great intermediate run from top to bottom following the Gondola line and passing the famous Kanko Hotel.
 For advanced skiers and snowboarders, the well-spaced tree runs at Akakura Kanko Resort are perfect on a powder day.
-If you’re interested in doing some hiking, Kanko has a great well-known hike up and out into the back country.
+If you’re interested in doing some hiking, Kanko has a great well-known hike up and out into the backcountry.

-Ikenotaira resort also caters well for beginner and intermediate riders and skiers with long, mellow top to bottom runs.
-The resorts are also served two ski schools, Myoko Snowsports and Yodel Snow School, which have English speaking instructors and offer lessons for children, first timers and more experienced adults.
+Ikenotaira Resort also caters well to beginner and intermediate riders and skiers with long, mellow top-to-bottom runs.
+The resorts serve two ski schools, Myoko Snowsports and Yodel Snow School, which have English-speaking instructors and offer lessons for children, first-timers, and more experienced adults.

 Suginohara is the largest of the four resorts and has plenty of advanced and expert terrain and also has the longest run in Japan at 8.5km.
 Suginohara is a local favorite because of its variety of terrain and has some great rolling hill groomers from top to bottom which are perfect for intermediates.
 For the adventurous, Suginohara has open powder bowls located in the side country.

-Myoko Kogen is a must visit for any skier or snowboarder.
-Hundreds of hectares of terrain, a peak altitude of 2454 metres, long vertical and some of the deepest and lightest powder in the world.
+Myoko Kogen is a must-visit for any skier or snowboarder.
+Hundreds of hectares of terrain, a peak altitude of 2454 metres, long vertical.
+And some of the deepest and lightest powder in the world.
 All complemented with an authentic Japanese experience that makes a visit to Myoko a snow holiday you will never forget.